 Debris left in gutters blocks water so it doesn’t move freely and instead leaks over the side.
 What’s more, any water blocked in the gutter and not drained can freeze and take longer to thaw and drain.
 The weight of ice also causes gutters to pull away from the house.
 Water in gutters can lead to water damage, rotting wood, and roof damage.
 Leaking gutters can also contribute to penetration damp, as water spills out down exterior walls.

 The water in pipes can freeze if it gets too cold.
 If this happens, the water expands and can burst the pipes.
 At best, this will cause leaks; at worst it could flood the house.
 Rooms can be out of action for weeks while remedial works are carried out.
-Even worse, your water and heating will be off until a plumber can repair the system – not ideal in the winter months!
+Even worse, your water and heating will be off until a plumber can repair your water and heating systems – not ideal in the winter months!

 Keep an eye on boiler discharge pipes that run outside too.
 If these freeze, the boiler won’t be able to get rid of waste water and will shut down.
-If this happens, you will probably need to find a boiler engineer to come and reset it.
+If this happens, you will probably need to find an emergency plumber to come and reset it.

 Cracks in windows and walls let in draughts and let out heat, wasting energy.
 Having open cracks also leaves your house vulnerable to penetration damp, as water leaks through cracks in the walls causing blistering paint, rotting timber and mould growth.

 If your home is cold, moisture in the air can condense on surfaces like windows and walls.
 The excess moisture can promote the growth of mould and rot, which as well as being unpleasant to look at, can harm health by causing or exacerbating respiratory problems.
 Make sure to have heating systems in place.
 If you have one, you should also consider having regular repairs and maintenance for an energy-efficient heating system.

 Winter checklist: how to make sure you’re prepared for cold weather